 When it comes to budgeting and looking at your monthly spend it’s easy to focus only on the higher end costs, like rent or mortgage payment, utility bill fees, grocery costs or car loan payments, but there are often plenty of less dramatic savings opportunities which are easy to overlook as they don’t deliver a huge percentage of clawback cash the way bigger expenses do.

-Now that may sound like a pain, almost more trouble than it’s worth – but believe me when I say that if you have the time, patience and commitment to make small tweaks which create several small potential budgets saves in the week then yippee.
-Those cash savings will build a little slower than you’d probably like, but they will grow and at the end of the day every little counts.
+Now that may sound like a pain, almost more trouble than it’s worth – but believe me when I say that if you have the time, patience, and commitment to make small tweaks that create several small potential budgets saves in the week then yippee.
+Those cash savings will build a little slower than you’d probably like, but they will grow, and at the end of the day every little count.

 Postage stamps (completely new and unused) come up for sale online quite often – generally bought at some point by collectors who now want to move them on as they have quit the hobby, or by businesses who bought ahead and are now closing up and need just to move things out really cheap.